rsimon/mini-gazetteer/README.md

 Generated output is a plaintext file that holds __one GeoJSON record per line__.
 The `id` field holds the ID assigned in quattroshapes.
 The `properties` hold the corresponding GeoNames ID (where included in the quattroshapes data) and an array of names.
-Names are JavaScript objects which always contain a `label` field, and optionally a `lang` field.
+Names are JSON objects which always contain a `label` field, and optionally a `lang` field.

 Output is written to the `output` folder.